openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 **IOS**

-IOS App integrity (via DeviceCheck APIs) is a key attestation mechanism with support for a block list that can reject compromised devices (proprietary signals).
+Apple's DeviceCheck framework (including App Attest and key attestaion) is a key attestation mechanism with support for a block list that can reject compromised devices (proprietary signals).
 Documentation is here: https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity.

-Implementing the IOS device check requires a call to Apple servers which achieves the following:
+Implementing the IOS device check requires a call to Apple servers (App Attest) from the mobile device which achieves the following:
    - Ensures the app is legitimate by matching App store records (Bundle ID)
    - Checks a blocklist created via signals that Apple has access to.
 The most obvious being a phone reported stolen, but others exist including possibly some related to inferring that a phone is Jailbroken.
 The signals do not appear to be formally documented.